leanprover-community/blog/posts/searching-for-theorems-in-mathlib.md

 A number of NLP-based search engines have come out, offering different features:

 * [Moogle](https://www.moogle.ai/) is an LLM-based semantic search engine for mathlib developed by [Morph labs](https://morph.so/).
 This was one of the first search engines of this type, though at this point it's somewhat outdated.
+Moogle is available in the Lean4 VSCode extension, via the "Lean4: Moogle: Search" command.
 * [LeanSearch](https://leansearch.net/) from the BICMR AI for Mathematics team at PKU, which offers the ability to augment a previous query.
 * [LeanExplore](https://www.leanexplore.com/) from Justin Asher, which offers the ability to select different Lean libraries to query.